Alternatively:

 Phonological Analysis in R

 The Fonology package (Garcia, 2025) provides different functions that are relevant to phonology research and/or teaching.
 If you have any suggestions or feedback, please visit the GitHub page of the project.
-To install the package, you will need to function install_github() from the devtools package (see below).
+There you will find a discussions page for general questions.
+Please, feel free to open an issue to help improve the package.
+To install the package, use one of the commands below.

 How to install